BobbyTodorov/Zombie-Dice/README.md

       - ResetPlayersScore() - resets all players' score to 0
       - GetAnswerYN() - asks the player "yes/no"

-      - SimulateTurn(playerPlaying : ZombieDicePlayer) - main turn logic and interface:
+      - SimulateTurn(playerPlaying : ZombieDicePlayer) - main turn logic and interface
            - drawnZDice = playerPlaying.Draw(numberOfDice: 3, fromSetOfDice: &board.zombieDice)
            - SimulateTurnThrow(playerPlaying: playerPlaying, diceToThrow: drawnZDice, numberOfWeaponsSoFar: &weaponsN)
            - draw another 3?
            - manage results

       - SimulateTurnThrow(playerPlaying: ZombieDicePlayer, diceToThrow: [ZombieDie], numberOfWeaponsSoFar: inout Int) -> Int
- - simulates a throw; keeps the so far rolled 💥 in mind
            - throw result
            - rolled 3 💥 so far? -> player's turn is over with 0 gained points
            - manage throw result
               - 🧠 -> +1 point at the end of the turn for current player
               - 👣 -> ask for rerolling that Zombie Die

       - Run() - runs the game; while (there is no winner) {give next player in "players" a turn}; a winner? -> ask for new game with same parameters or shut the game down